claus-e-andersen/clanElectrons/README.md

-# clanElectrons
+# clanElectrons (R package)
 Electronic stopping power (Bethe formula) for electrons including Sternheimer density-effect corrections (both "exact" and by parameters).
-Aimed for applications within radiotherpy dosimetry and comparisons with ICRU-90.
+Aimed for applications within radiotherapy dosimetry and comparisons with ICRU-90.

 Applications:
 You specify Z, A, I, density and other material parameters and the package has functions for computation